binfalse/binfalse.de/_posts/2016-07-08-modify-a-linux-liveos.md

 In the following I will just use the 64bit version in `/live/grml64-full/grml64-full.squashfs`, but it can be applied to the 32bit version euqivalently -- just update the paths.

 As the SquashFS is read-only you need to mount it and copy all the data to a location on a read-write file system.
+To copy the stuff preserving all attributes I recommend using [the `rsync` tool](https://rsync.samba.org/).
 Let's assume your pen drive is again mounted to `/mnt/mountain/usb` and `/storage/modified-livecd` is mounted as RW:

 {% highlight bash %}